wrainerr/comp163-assignment-5/README.md

-Of course!
-Here is the `README.md` file based on the provided assignment details and your Python code.

-***

 # COMP 163: Assignment 5 - Loop Mastery

 This repository contains the Python solutions for the "Loop Mastery" assignment.
 The project includes three challenges, each designed to demonstrate proficiency with a different type of loop structure: `while` loops, `for` loops, and nested `for` loops.